inoxlang/inox/README.md

 ## Development Environment - Inox Project Server

-The Inox binary comes with a **project server** that your IDE connects to.
-This server is a LSP server that implements custom methods.
-It enables the developer to develop, debug, test, deploy and manage secrets, all from VsCode.
-The project server will also provide automatic infrastructure management in the **near future**.
+**There is no true local development environment when developping Inox projects.**
+The code editor (VSCode) connects to a **project server** (included in the Inox binary) and the code is edited and tested inside a virtual workspace.
+The server does not yet integrate git yet, but this is planned, https://github.com/go-git/go-git.

+Each developer in the project will ultimately have a its own copy.
+As of now the project server only supports projects with a single developer.

+**Pros**

+- All developers in the project will have an identical development environment.
+- Dependency downloads should be faster because they are made by the project server (most of the time: a virtual machine in a datacenter).
+  Also downloaded dependencies can be shared between developers.
+- The project does not need to be downloaded by the developer.
+- Code conflicts could be detected early, even before a developer commmits.

+**Cons**

-**Note that there is no local development environment.** Code files are cached on the IDE for offline access (read only).
+- An Internet connection is required.
+However code files are cached on the developer machine for offline access (read only for now).

+Project servers are expected to run on a dedicated machine.
+They will support automatic infrastructure management in the near future.

 <details>

-**<summary>⚙️ Diagram</summary>**
+**<summary>⚙️ Details</summary>**

+The project server is a LSP server with additional custom methods.
+It enables the developer to develop, debug, test, deploy and manage secrets, all from VSCode.

 ```mermaid
 flowchart TB